ShoppingNavigation/navigation_map/README.md

 ```

 The current state of routing is saved in the `RoutingState`.
 This state can be either in `Initial, SingleRoute, MultiRoute or Finished`.
+To use the admin view (pick a category), you also need to add the `adminActive` and `onShelfSelected` fields to the widget.
+Using only one of them wont work.
+As soon as the user picks a shelf, the `onShelfSelected` method gets called.

 ## About the structure